 Frequently Asked Questions

-What are MSI-H or dMMR and BRAF V600E mutations?
+What are MSI-H or dMMR and BRAF V600E molecular types?

 Mutations are changes in the DNA of some cancer cells that can be targeted with certain therapies.
-This study is focusing on two specific mutations that have been called, MSI-H or dMMR and BRAF V600E.
-If you are not sure whether your cancer has these mutations, the study team will run some tests to confirm before you participate.
+BRAF V600E is a mutation found in some patients with mCRC.
+Mutations or deficiencies in the DNA repair mechanisms are known as microsatellite high (MSI-H) and/or deficient mismatch repair (dMMR).
+If you are not sure whether your cancer has these changes in the DNA, the study team will run some tests to confirm before you participate

 What is an intravenous (IV) infusion?